 Click an object to select it in a viewport.
 If the object is displayed in Wireframe mode, its wireframe turns white while it is selected.
-If the object is displayed in a Shaded mode, a white bracket appears around the object.
+If the object is displayed in a Realistic or Shaded mode, a white bracket appears around the object.
+This is set by default in the Perspective view; to toggle the selection brackets on and off use the keyboard shortcut J.